M-tiimi/BLOOM-backend/README.md

-## Machine Learning API Documentation
+## Machine Learning REST API Documentation
 The Machine Learning model is trained with https://raw.githubusercontent.com/jbrownlee/Datasets/master/review_polarity.tar.gz movie review data, that is comprised of 1000 positive reviews and 1000 negative reviews.